 - 1. Write notes in the workbook from provided information or textbook to prepare for exams. - 2.
-Answer essay questions describing earth's systems - 3.
+Answer essay questions describing earth's systems. - 3.
 Write a summary of instructor-made videos and other video resources. - 4.
-Participate in on-line discussion boards on course material and present relevant questions and answeree - 5.
+Participate in on-line discussion boards on course material and present relevant questions and answers. - 5.
 Use on-line learning tools and practice guizzes to prepare for exam. - 6.
 Visit a local area and interpret natural phenomena discussed in class. - 7.
-Join a group for a field activity that protects or restores an natural landscape, or relates to natural resources.
+Join a group for a field activity that examines the natural landscape in the local mountains.
+Recognize the different geologic processes or principles impacting the area throughout time.